 It depends on how complicated the claim is.
-We have arrested ships within 48 hours from the receipt of instructions.
-For example, in the arrest of the Three Tulip to enforce a mortgage, we received instructions on a Thursday and arrested her the next day.
-In the provisional arrest of the Aventicum, we received instructions on a Thursday at midnight and arrested her the following Tuesday morning.
-In the arrest of the Pegasus Prime by maritime lien, we received the instructions on a Friday morning and arrested her following Monday.
-It all depends on the case.
+It depends on quality of a lawyer.
+We arrested ships within 48 hours from the receipt of instructions.
+For example, in the arrest of the Three Tulip to enforce a mortgage, we received instruction on a Thursday and arrested her the next day.
+In the provisional arrest of the Aventicum, we received instruction on a Thursday at midnight and arrested her the following Tuesday morning.
+In the arrest of the Pegasus Prime by maritime lien, we received the instruction on a Friday morning and arrested her following Monday.
+It all depends on the case and quality of a lawyer.
+Our advice is to appoint an experienced shipping lawyer in case of ship arrest in Japan and to ask experience of a lawyer before your instruction.